Shirakumo/radiance-tutorial/Part 7.md

 As an administrator, you will probably also want to get the hang of some of the interfaces-- most importantly the `user`, `auth`, and `session` interfaces that allow you to manage access to the individual parts.
 While there are things like the `admin` interface that will give you a website to do much of everything in the browser, it is still sometimes useful, or even faster, to be able to do the work from the REPL.
 As such, while knowledge of programming and Radiance should not be necessary to run a Radiance setup, it can be tremendously helpful.

+Instead of setting up a source distribution like described above, you could also load everything you need in and dump a binary.
+As long as you make sure that `radiance:*environment-root*` is properly adapted to a workable path, and `radiance:startup` is called after the binary is loaded, it should all work out fine.
+This is particularly favourable for situations where you would like to ship a complete web application that uses Radiance, rather than employing Radiance for a dynamic multi-application setup.

 ## Untouched Areas
 While this tutorial touched on a lot of things Radiance offers, it naturally didn't explore everything.
 There's still a few more standard interfaces that Radiance offers, further things you can do with requests and responses, extension mechanisms for options and resources, custom interface definitions, etc.